VMHDev/reactjs_cv/README.md

       },
       ```

   - Change port
-      - In all file *.env enter:
+    - In all file ***.env** enter:
       > `PORT=<Number port>`

   ## Setup Coding convention
   - Install:
     > yarn add eslint --dev

   - Add file config
     > yarn create @eslint/config
+      ```
-        ✔ How would you like to use ESLint? => To check syntax and find problems
-        ✔ What type of modules does your project use? => JavaScript modules (import/export)
-        ✔ Which framework does your project use? => React
-        ✔ Does your project use TypeScript? · => Yes
+      ✔ How would you like to use ESLint? => To check syntax and find problems ✔ What type of modules does your project use? => JavaScript modules (import/export) ✔ Which framework does your project use? => React ✔ Does your project use TypeScript? · => Yes
       ✔ Where does your code run? => Browser
-        ✔ What format do you want your config file to be in? => JSON

-        The config that you've selected requires the following dependencies:
-        eslint-plugin-react@latest @typescript-eslint/eslint-plugin@latest @typescript-eslint/parser@latest
+      ✔ What format do you want your config file to be in? => JSON The config that you've selected requires the following dependencies: eslint-plugin-react@latest @typescript-eslint/eslint-plugin@latest @typescript-eslint/parser@latest
       ✔ Would you like to install them now? · Yes
       ✔ Which package manager do you want to use? · yarn
+      ```

   - Add rules:
-    In rules of .eslintrc.json:
+    In rules of **.eslintrc.json**:
       ```
       "quotes": ["error", "single", { "avoidEscape": true }], "no-console": [